 The pandemic put digital transformation initiatives into the spotlight.
 Banks started reassessing the way they deliver services shifting focus to comprehensive digitalization, building online platforms and IT systems, and creating better customer experience.

 But an even greater shift happened in the way financial institutions collaborated with each other.
 COVID-19 highlighted the opportunities for new forms of collaboration.
 This gave rise to a new trend in finances called FinTech ecosystems.
 This type of partnership can include startups, financial institutions, investors, and government initiatives.
-They aim is to improve financial services with the use of technology, winning customer loyalty.
+They aim to improve financial services with the use of technology, winning customer loyalty.

 For example, a partnership of Bank of America and a money transfer app Zelle allowed bank customers to easily send and receive money from relatives, friends, and acquaintances.